-Effective with May 2013 degree candidates, required program assessment activities will consist of an integrative case and an integrative exit exam - each as assignments in BUS 559 Strategic Decision Making - as well as opinion surveys.
-Effective with the spring 2013 semester, BUS 559 becomes a capstone course for the M.B.A. program.
+As a requirement to graduate, students must participate in program assessment activities scheduled near the completion of their coursework.
+Required program assessment activities consist of an integrative case and an integrative exit exam - each as assignments in BUS 559 Strategic Decision Making - as well as opinion surveys.
+BUS 559 is a capstone course for the M.B.A. program.

-The School of Business also offers a B.B.A./M.B.A. in Accounting program that results in the student earning both an undergraduate degree in Accounting and a M.B.A. with emphasis in Accounting, as well as providing the student with the credits needed to take the C.P.A. exam.
-This program provides for a somewhat different mix of courses than those in the M.B.A.
-Accounting emphasis area listed below.
+The College of Business also offers a B.B.A./M.B.A. in accounting, finance, management, or marketing that result in the student earning both an undergraduate degree and a M.B.A.
 This B.B.A./M.B.A. program is detailed in the undergraduate catalog.